 exact Real.sqrt_nonneg x

-In Calor, you declare the contract and Z3 handles verification automatically:
+In Calor, you declare the contract and Z3 attempts verification automatically.
+This floating-point example reports unsupported, which is an honest result:

 Plain Text